GMouaad/HTWG_IoT_Solution/Stack-Deployment/Services/MQTT-Connector/README.md

 # MQTT-Gateway
 This Service acts as a Message processor.
-It subscribes to the topics of the given TTN Application in the config file, logs the messages, and (still to be implemented evtl.) persists the data in the InfluxDB Time-Series Database.
+It subscribes to the topics of the given TTN Application in the config file, logs the messages, and persists the data in the InfluxDB Time-Series Database.

 ## Dependencies
  - This Service depends on the MQTT Broker from where the data comes